 - Causes: - 1.
 Atherosclerosis is the major cause of arterial thrombi due to abnormal flow and endothelial damage - 2.
-Myocardial infarction with dyskinetic and endocardial damage can cause mural thrombi.

-- 3. Rheumatic valvular disease resulting in mitral valve scarring and stenosis, with left atrial dilation, predisposes to atrial thrombus formation; concurrent atrial fibrillation augments the blood stasis and propensity to thrombose. - Cardiac and aortic mural thrombi can embolize peripherally; brain, kidneys, and spleen are main targets.
+Myocardial infarction can predispose to cardiac mural thrombi by causing dyskinetic myocardial contraction and endocardial injury - 3.
+Rheumatic valvular disease resulting in mitral valve scarring and stenosis, with left atrial dilation, predisposes to atrial thrombus formation; concurrent atrial fibrillation augments the blood stasis and propensity to thrombose. - Cardiac and aortic mural thrombi can embolize peripherally; brain, kidneys, and spleen are main targets.